 View | Modify | Create | Collaborate

-In Q4 2020, JPMorgan reported Total Revenues of $29.2 billion, 3% higher than the year ago period.
-This could be attributed to a 17% y-o-y jump in Corporate & Investment Banking segment driven by higher sales & trading and investment banking revenues.
-However, the above growth was partially offset by a 8% decline in Consumer & Community Banking segment.
+In Q2 2021, JPMorgan reported Total Revenues of $30.5 billion, 8% lower than the year ago period.
+This could be attributed to a 19% y-o-y drop in Corporate & Investment Banking segment driven by lower sales & trading revenues.
+However, the above decrease was partially offset by a 20% growth in asset & wealth management and a 3% increase Consumer & Community Banking segments.

 The bank has benefitted from its significance presence in Sales & Trading business.
 Further, Investment banking revenues have increased in the year due to higher equity underwriting and debt origination deals.
-This has overshadowed the negative growth in other segments.
+This has overshadowed the weakness in consumer banking segment.

 Below are key drivers of JPMorgan's value that present opportunities for upside or downside to the current Trefis price estimate for the banking group: